mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Other: __________

 **26. What do you see as the biggest benefits of "MRT"?
 (Check all that apply)**
-- [ ] Reduces Ballast: Directly compensates for wing size performance, making large amounts of ballast unnecessary.
+- [ ] Improves Safety: Directly compensates for wing size performance, discouraging the use of large amounts of ballast.
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
 - [ ] No physical modification: Doesn't require adding "noodles" or new gear.
 - [ ] Other: __________